maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

     *   **Optional:**
         *   Open the assets/password.txt file and write your MetaMask password.
         *   Open the assets/recovery_phrase.txt file and write your recovery phrase.
     *   Create your NFTs data file containing all details of each NFT.
-It can be a CSV of JSON file.
+It can be a JSON, CSV or XLSX file.
 Save it in the data folder.
         **[What structure should the files have?](https://github.com/maximedrn/opensea_automatic_uploader#data-files-structure)**
 *   ### Data files structure: